 shoe

-Once I was lazy and stepped into my shoe without proper care, which folded the fabric inside the heel tab.
-Every time I wear these shoes I can feel the lump against my Achilles' heel reminding me of the one rushed morning when I looked away and made an irrevocable change.
+There was one morning I stepped into my shoe without proper care and folded the fabric inside the heel tab.
+I didn't have the five seconds to sit down and use both hands.
+It was a new pair of shoes, too.
+But it folded, and I felt it fold, and every time I wear these shoes now I feel the lump against my Achilles' heel reminding me of those few seconds I slipped into indifference and made an irrevocable change.
 It's damaged inside.
 I feel it as I walk.
 Just the right foot.
-Sometimes it feels as if I'm limping because of it, like the mistake is moving into my tendons.
-It bothers me a lot but I try not to think about it.
-I've noticed that the more I get used to it, the more this strange expectation grows: somewhere in my subconscious, I assume that my shoe will heal, that it is a part of my organism.
+Sometimes it feels as if I'm limping because of it, like the mistake is moving into my tendons, little shoelaces tightening into my veins.
+And the more I get used to it, the more this strange expectation grows: somewhere in my subconscious, I assume that my shoe will heal, that it is a part of my organism.
 That in the natural course of the world, the shoe will one day grow itself a new heel tab.
 I'll wake up one morning and I won't feel that fold anymore, the one hidden under the leather, the discomfort that is invisible to the world.
 But then I remember— it won't.
 Shoes are not skin.
 They don't heal.